What is bounce rate in SEO? How to reduce your bounce rate

 Bounce rate is the percentage of visits to a website that result in a user leaving without viewing a second page, clicking any links or engaging with any other elements on a site.

-Generally speaking, a higher bounce rate means that more visitors are leaving your site without engaging with it.
-This can be problematic because it means that you’re not providing them with the information or content they were looking for.
-It can also mean that your website isn’t easy to use or navigate, which could dissuade potential customers from visiting it in the first place.
+Generally speaking, a higher rate means that more visitors are leaving your site without engaging with it.
+This can be problematic because it means that you’re not providing them with the content they were looking for.
+It can also mean that your website isn’t easy to use or navigate.

 There are a few things you can do to reduce your bounce rate.
 For example, make sure your website is well designed and user-friendly.
 Also, make sure the content is relevant and helpful to your visitors.
-And lastly, make sure you offer enough useful links and resources so that users can find what they’re looking for on your website easily.
+Lastly, make sure you offer enough useful links and resources so that users can find what they’re looking for easily.

 Does a high bounce rate hurt SEO?